chengzhibing/learnGit/readme.txt

-to learn git is a intresting thins;
+to learn git a is a intresting thins;
+Git is a  version co dadsadsantrol system sdsadas.
+Git is a free software asasasqaasdsad.